All Episodes

 He looks at me.

-He says, For you, sir, the year you drink it.
+He says, for you, sir, the year you drink it.

-So he destroyed me and he was trying to make a joke.
+And he was trying to make a joke.

-Just but he was.
+But he was.

 So at any rate, I think the basic problem to sum up here is not women being weak and men being feminized.

-And they got all these women thinking that they were being shortchanged and denied and so forth, and they were being devalued when the role that women have traditionally played in free societies is invaluable.
+And they were being devalued when the role that women have traditionally played in free societies is invaluable.

 I don't know, folks.

-It has it just hasn't been fun out there.
+It just hasn't been fun out there.

-And folks, try this, try this next story.
+Hey, folks, try this next story.

 Fathers responsible for fat children.